saroar/sygnaler/README.md

 ### Pusher apps Config

-To configure you apps, the first place you'll create a `pushers.json` file inside `Config/secrets/`, this file must contain the configuration of all your applications in which you want receive your notifications.
+To configure your apps, the first place you'll create a `pushers.json` file inside `Config/secrets/`, this file must contains the configuration of all your applications in which you want receive your notifications.

 The file contains only two keys, `max_tries` as integer and `apps` as an object of **apps**.